lina5147/whatsCookinApi/README.md

 - Install the latest version of [Python](https://www.python.org/downloads/)
 - Create a virtual environment
   1. Clone the project
-  2. Python 3 comes bundled with the venv module so you can simply cd into the project folder and run `$ python3 -m venv venv`
+  2. Python 3 comes bundled with the venv module so you can simply `cd` into the project folder and run `$ python3 -m venv venv`
+- Activate the environment with `$ . venv/bin/activate`
+- To install all of the dependencies, run `$pip3 install -r requirements.txt
+- Create a `.env` file and add the Spoonacular Api key as `API_KEY`

 ## Functionality

+### Recipes